LunghiGroup/MolForge/README.md

 # MolForge
-A multipurpose Fortran2003+MPI suite of codes for the simulation of spin dynamics at the atomistic level.
-The code is developed to readily interface with first-principles codes.
+A multipurpose Fortran2003+MPI suite of codes for the simulation of quantum spin dynamics at the atomistic level.
+The code is developed to readily interface with electronic structure codes and makes it possible to predict spin decoherence and spin-phonon relaxation fully ab initio.

 ## Licence and Copyright

+Copyright (2021) Trinity College Dublin

+Authorship: Alessandro Lunghi, School of Physics, AMBER and CRANN Institute, Trinity College, Dublin 2, Ireland

 ## How to Cite MolForge

-When using any component of MolForge, please always reference:
+When using  MolForge or any of its components, please always cite:

 - How do phonons relax molecular spins?
 Science Advances, 5 (9), eaax7163, 2019

+- Electronic spin-spin decoherence contribution in molecular qubits by quantum unitary spin dynamics, Journal of Magnetism and Magnetic Materials 487, 165325, 2019

 - The limit of spin lifetime in solid-state electronic spins, The Journal of Physical Chemistry Letters, 11 (15), 6273-6278, 2020